-As required by the Belgian Companies Code, Ontex Group NV confirms that (i) the Audit and Risk Committee is composed of Non-Executive Directors only and (ii) Inge Boets, as permanent representative of Inge Boets BVBA, Chairman of the Audit and Risk Committee, is an Independent Director and possesses the adequate expertise and experience in the field of accounting and audit.

-Reference is made to her biography under chapter 15.1. of this Corporate Governance Statement.
+As required by the Belgian Companies Code, Ontex Group NV confirms that (i) the Audit and Risk Committee is composed of Non-Executive Directors only and (ii) the Audit and Risk Committee possesses the adequate expertise and experience in the field of the activities of the Company and (iii) Inge Boets, as permanent representative of Inge Boets BVBA, Chairman of the Audit and Risk Committee, is an Independent Director and possesses the adequate expertise and experience in the field of accounting and audit.
+Reference is made to her biography under chapter 16.1. of this Corporate Governance Statement.